 |Hillingdon League Div 2 Champion||2011, 2012, 2014, 2015, 2017, 2018|

 In September 2011 a new chapter for the club opened with creation of Ealing Juniors with the intention of offering opportunities for league chess to up-and-coming players of the game.
 The success of this project culminated in our Juniors A team winning the Thames Valley League title in 2020.
-We presently have two teams entered in the Thames Valley League for the 2021-22 season.
+We presently have one junior team (Ealing B) entered in the Thames Valley League for the 2022-23 season.